 We are the beneficiaries of productive collaborations with leading surgeons in exploring and developing new techniques and applications for da Vinci Surgery-an important part of our creative process.
 We primarily focus our development efforts on those procedures in which we believe our products bring the highest patient value, surgeon value, and hospital value.
 We currently focus on five surgical specialties: gynecologic surgery, urologic surgery, general surgery, cardiothoracic surgery, and head and neck surgery.
-Key procedures which we are focused on include da Vinci Prostatectomy ("dVP"), da Vinci Hysterectomy ("dVH"), hernia repair, da Vinci Cholecystectomy, da Vinci Colon and Rectal procedures, da Vinci Partial Nephrectomy, da Vinci Sacrocoloppexy, da Vinci Mitral Valve Repair, da Vinci Lobectomy, and da Vinci Transoral Robotic Surgery.
-In 2016, total U.S. procedure volume was approximately 563,000, of which 44% was in gynecology, 33% was in general surgery, and 19% was in urology.
-Procedure volume from our market outside of the U.S. was approximately 190,000 in 2016, of which most procedures were in urology.
+Key procedures which we are focused on include da Vinci Prostatectomy ("dVP"), da Vinci Hysterectomy ("dVH"), hernia repair, da Vinci Colon and Rectal procedures, da Vinci Partial Nephrectomy, da Vinci Sacrocoloppexy, da Vinci Mitral Valve Repair, da Vinci Lobectomy, and da Vinci Transoral Robotic Surgery.
 Representative surgical applications are described below.